Market Outlook

 Turkey Whole Birds:

-While a recent outbreak of Highly Pathogenic Avian Influenza (HPAI) was reported in South Dakota it was the first such incident in nearly six weeks, contributing to market stability.
-Prices have remained largely flat, and given current market conditions, we see no reason for them to deviate from this trend.
+Recent notices of HPAI outbreaks have done little to move the needle on Turkey Markets.
+Despite the added risk, prices have remained largely flat, and given current market conditions, we see no reason for them to deviate from this trend.
 In the near term, prices are likely to stay flat or even dip slightly.

 steady